PaulSolt/Auto-Layout-Book/Auto Layout Book Log.md

 		* **Easy Storyboard Design**
 			* How to make beautiful iOS apps with Auto Layout . . .
 			* The stress free guide to making beautiful iOS apps using Auto Layout (in Xcode 10)
+		* Easy Auto Layout Design
+			* How to make beautiful iOS apps with Storyboards

 ## November 7 2018 13:25:33